ballerina-platform/module-ballerina-ai.np/ballerina/README.md

 The `np:callLlm` function is an alternative to using a natural expression.
 The compiler transforms natural expressions to `np:callLlm` calls internally.

-The function accepts a prompt of type `np:Prompt` and optionally, an `np:Conext` value with the `model` field of type `np:Model`.
+The function accepts a prompt of type `np:Prompt` and optionally, an `np:Conext` value with the `model` field of type `np:ModelProvider`.
 If the model is not specified, it has to be configured via the `defaultModelConfig` configurable variable.
 The function is dependently-typed and uses the inferred typedesc parameter to construct the JSON schema for the required response format and bind the response data to the expected type.

 ```ballerina
 // Where `blog` is in scope.